FM 101 (Pakistan)

 FM 101 is a commercial FM radio station owned by Pakistan Broadcasting Corporation.
 It is broadcast from Karachi, Hyderabad, Lahore, Islamabad and around 10 cities of Pakistan.

 History

 On 1 October 1998, Radio Pakistan started FM transmission simultaneously from Islamabad, Karachi and Lahore under the title of FM 101, exclusively for entertainment.
 It mainly broadcasts free-to-air content.

 Network

-FM 101 is a network of 18 FM stations is spread around 9 cities of Pakistan list of the cities are given below.
+FM 101 is a network of 18 FM stations and is spread around nine cities of Pakistan.
+The list of the cities is given below.